-- DO NOT run the engine or hydronic heating/hot water system in an enclosed building or a partly enclosed area such as a garage. - DO NOT operate the engine or hydronic heating/ hot water system when parked close to objects that could block the exhaust and force fumes inside; examples include thick vegetation, snow, buildings, and other vehicles. - DO NOT operate the engine or hydronic heating/ hot water system when parking the vehicle in high grass or brush.
+- 1. DO NOT run the engine or hydronic heating/hot water system in an enclosed building or a partly enclosed area such as a garage. - DO NOT operate the engine or hydronic heating/ hot water system when parked close to objects that could block the exhaust and force fumes inside; examples include thick vegetation, snow, buildings, and other vehicles. - DO NOT operate the e Hot exhaust system components can cause burns if touched, even briefly. ngine or hydronic heating/hot water system when parking the vehicle in high grass or brush.
 The heat from exhaust system components could cause a fire in dry conditions. - 4.
 DO NOT touch any part of either exhaust system when the engine or hydronic heating/hot water system is running or immediately after shutting off.
 The heat coming off exhaust systems can cause burns.
 Allow the exhaust(s) to cool before attempting maintenance or service.